Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacrawconversion.md

 ## <ins>4) Choose what you would like to do next:<ins>

-   a) **IDBac Analysis:** Analyze spectra within your dataset indepedently, or compare against the IDBac protein database (See "Analysis options" below).
+   a) **IDBac Analysis:** Analyze spectra within your dataset indepedently, or compare against the IDBac protein database (See "IDBac analysis tab").

-   b) **IDBac Protein Database Deposition:** Deposit metadata and spectra of genetically verified isolates into the IDBac database.
+   b) **IDBac Protein Database Deposition:** Deposit metadata and spectra of genetically verified isolates into the IDBac database (See "IDBac Depositions" tab).

  <img width="992" alt="Picture4" src="https://github.com/Wang-Bioinformatics-Lab/GNPS2_Documentation/assets/140128524/438b762a-07d1-4dee-bd19-e7dd231bfb92">